Jck-Git/advanced-comms/Readme.md

-Add this file to lua/autorun
+Add the sh_advancedcomms file to addons/advancedcomms/lua/autorun

 Change the team IDs and titles respectively.